Liam Henderson: 2015–16: Loan to Hibernian

-Aged 19, on 14 August 2015 Henderson signed a three-year contract with Celtic.
+Aged 19, on 14 August 2015, Henderson signed a three-year contract with Celtic.
 At the same time he moved on loan to Hibernian, the team supported by his family.
-He debuted for Hibs the next day, subbed on in 69 minutes for Dan Carmichael in a 1–0 home league win over Morton.
+He debuted for Hibs the next day, subbed on after 69 minutes for Dan Carmichael in a 1–0 home league win over Morton.
 On 12 September, he scored his first Hibs goal, the opener in a 3–0 win over Alloa Athletic.
 Jason Cummings and John McGinn also scored.
-A week later, Henderson's curled free kick scored the only goal to win 1–0 at Livingston.
+A week later, Henderson registered the game's only goal with a curling in a free kick against Livingston.
 Manager Alan Stubbs described the goal as "worthy of winning any game".

 Henderson played in that season's League Cup Final.
 Hibs lost 2–1 to a 90th minute Ross County winner by Alex Schalk.

-Hibs played at Hearts in the 2015–16 Scottish Cup round of 16, coming from two down to draw 2-2.
+Hibs played at Hearts in the 2015–16 Scottish Cup round of 16, coming from two down to draw 2–2.
 Hibs won the home replay 1–0.
 Henderson was prominent in both games.
 Hibs defeated Inverness Caledonian Thistle 2–1 in the round of 8, with Henderson heavily involved creating Anthony Stokes' second goal.

-Henderson subbed on after 70 mins replacing Liam Fontaine, with Hibs 2-1 down to Rangers in the 2016 Scottish Cup Final.
-Henderson delivered both corner kicks to assist Stokes' equalising 2nd goal, and David Gray's stoppage time 3-2 winner.
+Henderson subbed on after 70 mins replacing Liam Fontaine, with Hibs 2–1 down to Rangers in the 2016 Scottish Cup Final.
+Henderson delivered both corner kicks to assist Stokes' equalising 2nd goal, and David Gray's stoppage time 3–2 winner.
 This was Hibs' first Scottish Cup trophy win since 1902, 114 years before.
 Henderson's contribution has been cemented in Hibs club folklore, thanks to Ian Crocker's television commentary.
 Edinburgh Live reported in 2019, "Liam Henderson’s corner is now probably just as famous as the end result.
-Swinging the ball in the from the right, Crocker provided the now iconic line “it’s Liam Henderson to deliver” that has even inspired numerous tattoos since.
+Swinging the ball in the from the right, Crocker provided the now iconic line “It’s Liam Henderson to deliver” that has even inspired numerous tattoos since.

-Hibernian ended the league season 3rd in Scotland's 2nd tier behind Rangers and Falkirk, to qualify for Henderson's first experience playing in end of season play-offs.
-Hibs eliminated Raith Rovers 2-1 on aggregate in the play-offs, before losing 5-4 on aggregate to Falkirk.
-Henderson started three and subbed on in one of the four play-off games.
-He scored in the 2nd leg 2-2 home draw v Falkirk.
+Hibernian ended the league season 3rd in Scotland's second tier behind Rangers and Falkirk, to qualify for Henderson's first experience playing in the end-of-season play-offs.
+Hibs eliminated Raith Rovers 2–1 (on aggregate) in the play-offs, before losing 5–4 (on aggregate) to Falkirk.
+Henderson started three and was subbed on in one of the four play-off games.
+He scored in the 2nd leg of 2–2 home draw with Falkirk.